STAT545-UBC/STAT545-UBC-original-website/cm001_course-intro-sw-install-account-signup.md

 Follow [these instructions](block000_r-rstudio-install.html).
 Stick with it to the bitter end, where you try to get Git and RStudio talking to each other.

-If you have some ancient version of R and/or RStudio, just go ahead and update!
-It often requires more technical skill to function with old software (and hardware).
+If you have a pre-existing installation of R and/or RStudio, we highly recommend that you reinstall and upgrade to the most recent version.
+It is very easy and RStudio, specifically, is changing rapidly and positively (written 2014-09).
+If you upgrade R, you will need to also update any packages you have installed.

 #### Twitter